 Being the offspring of two scientists and having a love for the arts has resulted in a passion for studying how science and the arts support and augment each other; being a part of what C.P.
 Snow referred to as "the third culture."
 She has helped raise the profile of the humanist movement by writing and producing a viral video of Richard Dawkins reading his hate mail; helped to select and facilitate Seth MacFarlane receiving The Harvard Humanist of the Year award in 2011; and directed a video of George Takei accepting the LGBT Pride Award for the AHA.
 She serves on an advisory board for the American Humanist Association and is a fellow for the Humanist Community Project at Harvard.

 Noelle is a chemical engineer with experience in engineering and project management.
 She has served as Ambassador Director for Atheists Alliance International and founded and served as President of SECULAR Center USA.
 Upon SCUSA's merger with Foundation Beyond Belief, Noelle became program coordinator for Volunteers Beyond Belief.
-She is originally from Seattle, and now lives in Houston with her husband and daughter Sonia.
+She is originally from Seattle and now lives in Korea with her husband and daughter Sonia.
 Noelle enjoys reading, writing, playing the piano, and rare occasions when she gets a full night's sleep.

 Humanist Giving Coordinator